-Moving on to configuring the parameters of a RF classifier many iterations had to be done through the GridSearchCV function to tune the classifier.
-In total ~80 iterations were done to get the correct parameters being 32 or 43 estimators and 943 or 1000 as the max depth of the forest.
-The reason there are two options here is due to the Kaggle score but this shall be explained later, the ones used for figure 2 are 32 estimators and a max depth of 943.
+With regards to configuring the parameters of a RF classifier, many iterations had to be done through the GridSearchCV function to tune the classifier.
+In total ~80 iterations were performed to achieve the correct parameters, being 32 or 43 estimators and 943 or 1000 as the max depth of the forest.
+The reason there are two options is due to the Kaggle score which will be explained later, but the ones used for figure 2 are 32 estimators and a max depth of 943.
 Comparing this to one with a RF Classifier with unconfigured parameters shows a general increase in performance between the two once the correct parameters are applied.
 This is an increase of about 4% with some values such as accuracy and non-memorable recall increasing by 5%.
-Though accuracy is not a good indicator of performance seeing both precision and recall rise at about the same rate to similar values is a good sign of the classifiers effectiveness.
-Uploading this classifer and one with different parameters to Kaggle gave interesting results.
-Although the one featured in the graphs yields better values it does not return a higher score on Kaggle, instead it gives the same score, 74%, as using the other values which returns and interesting prospect.
-This being that it is possible for two versions of the same classifer to act similarly despite being different at their core.
+Though accuracy is not a good indicator of performance, seeing both precision and recall rise at about the same rate to similar values is a good indicator of the classifiers effectiveness.
+Uploading this classifier and one with different parameters to Kaggle gave interesting results.
+Although the one featured in the graphs yields better values it does not return a higher score on Kaggle, instead it gives the same score, 74%, as using the other values which returns an interesting prospect.
+This being that it is possible for two versions of the same classifier to act similarly despite being different at their core.

 Comparing this to the MLP Classifier it is clear that the RF Classifier performs better in this task as there is a 3% increase in the Kaggle score.
-All other values used in the graphs also saw an increase ranging anywhere from 4% in Memorable recall to 30% in non-memorable recall clearly making a Random Forest Classifier more suitable to the task.
+All other values used in the graphs also saw an increase ranging anywhere from 4% in Memorable recall to 30% in non-memorable recall clearly making a Random Forest Classifier more suitable .